Like A Starting Pistol

 Toby L on working the transatlantic '00s indie boom, Steve Albini’s career advice, and 20 years of the iconic Transgressive Records.

-Along with Future Classic, Transgressive will soon release SOPHIE's posthumous album, SOPHIE.
-To The End, the film Toby directed about Blur will hit UK and Irish cinemas on July 19, produced by Up The Game, his creative agency and production company, with an international release being announced shortly.
+Along with Future Classic, Transgressive will soon release SOPHIE's posthumous album, SOPHIE. blur: To The End, the film Toby directed about the band, is produced by Up The Game, his creative agency and production company, with an international release being announced shortly.

 The following interview has been edited and condensed for clarity.